Search

 Failing a course and waiting for next available course does not meet all the conditions for an Academic/ FSA Approved Leave of Absence.
 Therefore, the student is considered a withdrawal for Student Financial Aid/Title IV purposes only.

-Standard College makes every effort to assist student succeed through the program.
+Standard College makes every effort to assist students succeed through the program.
 In cases in which a student does not meet the standards of satisfactory academic progression he or she shall be placed on probation or be dismissed from the program.
 A student dismissed for failure to meet satisfactory academic progression standard may apply for re-admission to the program after 180 days from the date of dismissal.
 (See Return to Program Policy)

-1. A student shall be placed on academic probation after scoring less than 79.5% in any course in the LPN to RN Transition Program.
+1. A student shall be placed on academic probation after scoring less than 79.50% in any course in the LPN to RN Transition Program.

 2. A student shall be placed on academic probation for unsatisfactory attendance as defined by Standard College’s attendance policy.

-3. A student shall be dismissed from the program for scoring less than 79.5% on a second course in the LPN to RN Transition Program.
+3. A student shall be dismissed from the program for scoring less than 79.50% on a second course in the LPN to RN Transition Program.

 4. A student may be placed on probation, suspended or dismissed from the program for violation of the Academic Integrity Policy, Test-Taking Policy, Professional Behavior, Code of Ethics and/or Code of Conduct.